SOC 2 Type 2 for Cloud Security

 Cloud Controls Matrix (CCM)

-Level 2 CSA STAR Attestation
+Level 2 CSA STAR Compliance

 The STAR Attestation is positioned as STAR Certification at Level 2 of the Open Certification Framework and STAR Certification is a rigorous third-party independent assessment of the security of a cloud service provider STAR Attestation is based on type I or types II SOC attestations supplemented by the criteria in the CCM.
+Accedere is listed with Cloud Security Alliance as Auditors

 C5 Cloud Controls